-Austin High Scored a B at 89.
-Crockett Scored a C at 75.
-Same District, Very Different Price Tags.
+Austin High Scored a B. Crockett Scored a C. Same District, Very Different Price Tags.

-Austin High School earned an 89 out of 100 on the 2025 TEA accountability rating, a solid B. Crockett Early College High School, about five miles south, scored a 75 and earned a C. Both are in Austin ISD, both serve the western half of the district, and both draw students from some of Austin’s most recognizable neighborhoods.
-But the 14 point TEA gap and the massive price difference between the two zones tell different stories about who is buying where.
+Austin High School earned a B on the 2025 TEA accountability rating.
+Crockett Early College High School, about five miles south, earned a C. Both are in Austin ISD, both serve the western half of the district, and both draw students from some of Austin’s most recognizable neighborhoods.
+But the TEA letter-grade gap and the massive price difference between the two zones tell different stories about who is buying where.

 Austin High sits near the banks of Town Lake (ok, Lady Bird Lake, but I still call it Town Lake sometimes) and draws from Tarrytown, Zilker, and other premium neighborhoods.
 The median home price in the Austin High zone is around $799,000.
 Crockett serves southwest Austin’s more affordable corridors, with a median around $498,625.
 You are looking at a $300K price gap between these two high school zones.